parshnt/gclass-bot/README.md

 # gclass-bot

-A python BOT written out of sheer necessity of not being able to get up on time on those lazy mornings to attend classes.
+A python BOT wrote out of the sheer necessity of not being able to get up on time on those lazy mornings to attend classes.

 # Features!

-  - Import your time-table and watch it attend all your classes everyday till eternity passes away.
+  - Import your time-table and watch it attend all your classes every day till eternity passes away.
-  - Leave classes when number of people drops below a threshold.
+  - Leave classes when the number of people drops below a threshold.
   - Ability to sleep & wake-up according to schedule.
   - Auto log-in into your G-account

 ## You can also:

-  - Deploy it on any cloud/VPS, the BOT can attend classes according to loaded timetable without any intervention.
+  - Deploy it on any cloud/VPS, the BOT can attend classes according to the loaded timetable without any intervention.
   - One-click deploy to Heroku & Slack updates via PaperTrail add-on (coming soon!)

 # Initial Set-Up